AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 Now we can continue with the thread.

 > The BB lore is (in my opinion and perspective) a little delicate and complicated, I respect the work behind His lore and I dont want to simply take the character ignoring his lore.<br>
-> Maybe I can talk with them and see if they don't have problem in taking BB and incluiding...
+> Maybe I can talk with them and see if they don't have problem in taking BB and incluiding

 > Him in the universe. <br>
 > Talking about Older Brother, he has lore too but almost the same case with BB, I respect that and I fear that, if I include him in the history, I can have issues with the team behind "A problem between brother" mod.<br>